GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

     chmod 755 hello-release
     PORT=8080 ./hello-release start

-Alternately, you may
+Alternately, you can
 [download](https://github.com/GoogleCloudPlatform/community/tree/master/tutorials/elixir-phoenix-on-google-compute-engine/instance-startup.sh)
 a sample annotated script to study and customize.

 The startup script downloads the release you built from Cloud Storage, and executes it as a daemon.
-It reads the Cloud Storage URL from an *instance attribute*, which is key-value metadata that may be associated with a Compute Engine instance.
+It reads the Cloud Storage URL from an *instance attribute*, which is key-value metadata that can be associated with a Compute Engine instance.
 You will set that attribute when you actually create the instance.